VK LAB / Cinematography Notes

 FX3

-S-Log3 and S-Cinetone, dual base ISO, reliable autofocus in a small body.
-A gimbal and run-and-gun camera for fast or documentary situations where the big body is not the right call.
+S-Log3 and S-Cinetone, dual base ISO and reliable autofocus in a small body.
+A gimbal and run-and-gun camera for fast situations.

 Open guide